-Almost no movements or returns were recorded in districts of Mogadishu previously under Al Shabaab control, mainly due to insecurity - now in the form of guerrilla warfare.
-Several protection issues, including looting in these districts have also been reported.
+Due to insecurity, almost no movements or returns were recorded in districts of Mogadishu held by the Al Shabaab militia until earlier this month.
 Furthermore, there are no livelihood opportunities and most of these areas were destroyed by previous fighting.
-AMISOM has also imposed restrictions on civilian movement or return to previously Al Shabaab-controlled areas while security operations are conducted.
+African Union peacekeepers have also imposed restrictions on civilian movement or return to previously Al Shabaab-controlled areas.

-IDPs interviewed by our PMT partners also indicate that donations from the Somali diaspora and mobilization by local and host communities in July and August to assist the affected populations during the holy month of Ramadan may have enabled people to remain where they were.
+Meanwhile, donations from the Somali diaspora and mobilization by local and host communities in July and August to assist the affected populations during the Islamic fasting month of Ramadan may have enabled people to remain where they were.

 "Furthermore, international and local organizations, including UNHCR, have been better placed to deliver aid to famine-affected populations in Bay, Gedo, south Bakool and Hiraan regions, particularly in areas along the Kenya and Ethiopia borders," Edwards said.
 "This has helped to reduce the pressure on Mogadishu as a destination to seek aid," he added.

 UNHCR this week completed the distribution of 3,000 emergency assistance packages for up to 18,000 people in the Hiraan region, which is under Al Shabaab control.

 The pace of arrivals of Somali refugees in neighbouring Kenya's Dadaab region has also slowed this month to 1,000-1,200 a day from 1,500 previously.
 But the overall health state of the latest arrivals, particularly the children, is worse than previously - reflecting the drought and hunger situations inside Somalia.
 The camps at Dadaab now house almost 500,000 people.